What to know about our organic 100% raw kombucha

 What’s the deal with alcohol in raw kombucha?

 Good question.
-Kombucha is a millennia-old probiotic fermentation of tea and sugar.
 A by-product of any type of fermentation is alcohol.
 Most people don’t know that kombucha made at home has an alcohol content as high as 3%!
-In order to make authentic raw kombucha that abides by alcohol rules, we utilize a method of low-temperature distillation to remove alcohol without harming the live and active cultures that make raw kombucha so beneficial.
-Our in-house distillery, called Thomas & Sons, then makes unique and tasty spirits from the alcohol that we remove from Brew Dr. Kombucha, making it the world’s first and only tea distillery.
-Cool right?!
-We have an onsite tasting room in Portland and our spirits products are distributed in Oregon, Washington and California.
+In order to make authentic raw kombucha that abides by alcohol rules, we utilize a method of non-heat distillation to remove alcohol without harming the live and active cultures that make raw kombucha so beneficial.
+Our in-house distillery, called Townshend’s Distillery, then makes unique and tasty spirits from the alcohol that we remove from Brew Dr. Kombucha, making it the world’s first and only tea distillery.
+Cool, right?!
+We have an onsite tasting room in Portland and our spirits products are distributed in Oregon, Washington, California, Oklahoma and Illinois.

 Do you ship kombucha?

-Unfortunately we are not currently set up to ship our kombucha.
-It would require special packaging and would be pretty heavy — that means it would be expensive to do as well.
-Have you seen our Find It Map?
+You can get our kombucha shipped to you via Amazon!
+Otherwise check out our Find It Map for a store new you.
 If you click on the link below and type in your location it will show you all of the closest retailers.
 Our goal is to be sold everywhere.
 If we aren’t sold at your favorite spots, please email us and tell us your recommended retailers.
 We will pass that info on to our sales team and try to make it happen!